Juicy, tender, with hints of garlic and citrus this Grilled Cuban Mojo Pork Roast Recipe is an easy, yet impressive meal to serve for company.

-(Captured 2017/05/23) Juicy, tender, with hints of garlic and citrus this Grilled Cuban Mojo Pork roast Recipe is an easy, yet impressive meal to serve for company.
+Juicy, tender, with hints of garlic and citrus this Grilled Cuban Mojo Pork roast Recipe is an easy, yet impressive meal to serve for company.

 - 3/4 cup Olive Oil, (save 1 teaspoon for sauce)

 - 1 tablespoon orange zest